Mosquitoes

 4. Screens and bed nets: Bed nets can be draped over a bed or cockpit and can be used where screens are not practical.
 Spraying nets or screens with permethrin is effective for about 6 months to kill mosquitoes on contact.

-6. Skin: use repellants carefully (see below)
+6. Skin: use repellents carefully (see below)

 Top of Page

 No pesticide can be considered 100 percent safe, especially for children and pregnant women.
 Use them following all precautions only if you cannot avoid bites any other way.
-Information: CDC (USA) | EPA (USA)

 1. DEET:

-(N,N-diethyl-m-toluamide, also known as N,N-diethyl-3-methylbenzamide): The most effective chemical repellents contain DEET to repel mosquitoes, biting flies, black flies, sand flies, ticks, bedbugs, and leeches.
-DEET is more effective on Aedes than Anopheles.
-DEET is continually absorbed into the skin, and is too toxic for children or pregnant women.
-DEET products should never be used on infants!
-Use 10% (or less) DEET for children and no more than 30% DEET for adults.
+(N,N-diethyl-m-toluamide, also known as N,N-diethyl-3-methylbenzamide): The most effective chemical repellents contain DEET to repel mosquitoes, biting flies, barn flies, black flies, sand flies, ticks, bedbugs, and leeches.
+DEET contains tuolene, an organic solvent.
+It is absorbed through the skin with possible side effects of rash, hives, blisters, irritation, and burning.
+Swallowing DEET can be fatal!

 2. Newer DEET products:

 3M Ultrathon, tested by the U.S. military, is a controlled release product as cream (31%) or spray (23%).
 It works up to 12 hours, and is the equivalent to a 75% concentrate.
-(Available in the USA at Wal-mart, REI.COM etc.)

 Skedaddle from Littlepoint Corp. makes a controlled-release cream (6.5%) that works up to 4 hours and is approved for children.